-Bachelor of Science in Medical Technology provides competency-based curriculum in Medical Technology which is enhanced by intensive training of Medical Technology students in all areas of the clinical laboratory to help them become competent Medical Technologists who are competititve and committed to perform acccurately diagnostic laboratory procedures essential for quality care.
+Bachelor of Science in Medical Technology provides a competency-based curriculum in Medical Technology which is enhanced by intensive training of students in all areas of the clinical laboratory to help them become competent Medical Technologists who are competitive and committed to perform accurate diagnostic laboratory procedures essential for quality healthcare.

-Master of Science in Medical Technology aims to provide medical technologists (laboratory scientists) opportunities to advance their knowledge and skills in different areas of clinical laboratory practice.
+Master of Science in Medical Technology aims to provide Medical Technologists or Laboratory Scientists opportunities to advance their knowledge and skills in various areas and specializations in clinical laboratory practice.

-Master of Science in Health Systems Management provides the health care managers the opportunity to build on their leadership and management abilities, critical thinking skills, problem solving techniques and strong financial skills in managing health care programs.
+Master of Science in Health Systems Management provides the healthcare heads and chairs the opportunity to build on their leadership and management abilities, critical thinking skills, problem solving techniques and strong financial skills in managing health care programs.

-Career Opportunities are Medical Technologist / Clinical Laboratory Scientist, Chief Medical Technologist, Researcher, and Medical Technology Educator, laboratory Manager/Supervisor, Medical Representative, Laboratory Entrepreneur and Phlebotomist
+Career Opportunities are as follows: Medical Technologist / Clinical Laboratory Scientist, Chief Medical Technologist, Researcher, Medical Technology Educator, Laboratory Manager/Supervisor, Medical Representative, Laboratory Entrepreneur, Phlebotomist and Laboratory Specialist.

-The Philippine Women’s University offered the Medical Technology, in 1967.
-This idea was first conceived by the late Dr. Nelly A. Herrera, former Director of the PWU Health Center.
+The School of Medical Technology, formerly the Institute of Medical Technology, started in 1967 when the PWU Board of Trustees approved the offering of the degree program Bachelor of Science in Medical Technology.
+This was an idea first conceived by the late Dr. Nelly A. Herrera, former Director of the PWU Health Center.

-From its humble beginnings in 1967, the PWU School of Medical Technology has made history especially in the field of Medical Technology.
-It is known for its graduates who actively participate and contribute through quality service.
-Many of them have gained recognition and honor in their profession here and abroad.
+Since 1967, the PWU School of Medical Technology has made a mark in the academic community.
+It is known for its Medical Technology graduates who actively participated and contributed through quality healthcare service and research.
+Many of our graduates have gained recognition and honor in their professions here and abroad.

-Do come and visit us and let us help you realize your goals.
-We have highly competent and committed faculty, complete laboratory facilities and modern hospital affiliates that will ensure intensive and hands-on training of the students.
-In the classrooms and laboratories learning is closely supervised to ensure that students learn the necessary knowledge and skills, and develop positive professional attitudes and values.
+Do come and visit us, and let us help you realize your goals.
+We have highly competent and committed faculty, complete laboratory facilities, and duly accredited training affiliates that will ensure intensive and hands-on training for the students.
+In the classrooms and laboratories, learning is constantly enhanced and evaluated to ensure that students learn the necessary knowledge and skills, and develop positive professional attitudes and values.